aoliver44/taxaHFE/README.md

 ## Download taxaHFE

-The easiest way to get started is pulling the docker image.
+Option 1: The easiest way to get started is pulling the docker image.
 Please [install docker](https://www.docker.com/) you go this route.

 ```
 docker pull aoliver44/taxa_hfe:latest
 ```

-Alternatively, you can pull this image using Singularity:
+Option 2: Alternatively, you can pull this image using Singularity:

 ```
 singularity pull taxaHFE.sif docker://aoliver44/taxa_hfe:latest
 ```

-Finally, it's possible to build the image yourself:
+Option 3: Finally, it's possible to build the image yourself:

 1. Download the dockerfile and renv.lock file
 2. Navigate to the directory with these files